Guidelines and Responsibilities

 A cardholder is designated by the Vice President or Dean of their area to procure supplies and materials.
 Some cardholders may be authorized to use their p-card for University travel.
 The cardholder is responsible for following the guidelines in regards to purchases, travel, expense documentation, monthly reconciliation, and security of the card.

-The Budget Manager is responsible for approving the monthly purchasing card transactions of their cardholders and to ensure that they follow Willamette University policies and procedures.
-The Budget Manager will also assist in assigning cardholder spending limits and monitoring adherence to purchasing card policies and procedures.
-The Budget Manager is responsible for retrieving purchasing cards in the event of termination or change in employment status of a cardholder under their supervision.
+The Account Group Manager is responsible for approving the monthly purchasing card transactions of their cardholders and to ensure that they follow Willamette University policies and procedures.
+The Account Group Manager will also assist in assigning cardholder spending limits and monitoring adherence to purchasing card policies and procedures.
+The Account Group Manager is responsible for retrieving purchasing cards in the event of termination or change in employment status of a cardholder under their supervision.

 Purchasing Card Coordinator